Will Sedgwick County bring back the mask mandate?

 In just over a month, the positivity rate in Sedgwick County has nearly doubled.
 A number that health experts say this can continue to rise.

 “To answer your question, we’re not at the peak yet.
-We’re still in the ascending phase,” said Ascension Via Christi Chief Clinical Officer, Dr. Sam Antonios.
+We’re still in the ascending phase,” said Dr. Sam Antonios, Ascension Via Christi chief clinical officer.

 Mayor Whipple said the city’s focus has shifted from mask mandates to encouraging more people to get vaccinated.